THE MIRACULOUS PAINTING OF THE MOTHER OF GOD OF JASNA GÓRA

-The oldest description of the image of the Mother of God is provided by Jan Długosz in the Liber Beneficiorum: „The image of Mary the most glorious and most venerable Virgin and Lady, Queen of the world and our Queen (…) made with a strange and rare way of painting (…) with a transient expression of a face that perceives pervading special piety – if you were looking alive. „ The painting is one of the types of performances known as Hodegetria.
-This name means „The one that guides you”.
-It shows Mary as the Mother of God, but also the Mother of every human being.
+The first mention of The Miraculous Image of the Mother of God can be found in Liber Beneficiorum by Jan Dlugosz: “The image of Mary, the most glorious and most venerable Virgin and Lady, Queen of the world and our Queen (…) painted in a strange and rare technique, (…) with the most admirable expression which penetrates beholders with singular piety – as if you were looking at a living person.”
+The Painting represents one of the iconographic depictions of Virgin Mary known as Hodegetria, which means ‘The One Showing the Way’.
+It portrays Mary as the Mother of God, but also the Mother of every human being.

-The painting is painted on three linden boards with total dimensions: height: 121.8 cm, width: 81.3 cm, maximum thickness: 3.5 cm.
-He presents the Virgin Mary in a standing posture, in a torso with the Infant Jesus in his arms.
-Mary is facing the faithful, and the face of the Child – towards the pilgrim, though she does not stop her eyes on him.
-Both faces the expression of contemplation, as if some absence and seriousness.
-The righteous cheek of the Mother of God is marked by two lines running parallel, cut by the third on the line of the nose.
-Six cuts are visible on the neck, two of which are visible quite clearly, while the other four – less well.The baby, clad in a carmine dress, rests on Mary’s left arm; he holds the book in his left hand, and lifts up the right in a characteristic gesture of a teacher, ruler or blessing.
-Mary’s right hand rests on her breast, pointing to Jesus, the only Savior of the world.
-Blue-gown dress and the same color of the maforion of the Mother of God are decorated with golden angels of the Angevin.
+The Icon is painted on three linden boards with the following total dimensions: height: 121.8 cm (47.6 inches), width: 81.3 cm (32 inches), maximum thickness: 3.5 cm (1,37 inches).
+It depicts half-length standing Madonna with Child Jesus on Her arm.
+Mary is facing the faithful and her eyes follow them regardless of the angle they look at Her.
+Jesus is turned towards pilgrims but does not stop His eyes on them.
+On both faces there is a thoughtful look of seriousness and detachment.
+The right cheek of the Mother of God is marked by two vertical slashes running parallel, and the third horizontal one going across on the line of the nose.
+Six cuts can be traced on the neck, out of which two are visible quite clearly, while the other four less so.
+Jesus, clad in a carmine dress and resting on Mary’s left arm, is holding a book in his left hand, raising the right one in a characteristic gesture of a teacher, ruler or blessing.
+Mary’s right hand against Her breast points to Jesus, the only Savior of the world.
+The Virgin’s dark blue robe and mantle (maforion) are decorated with golden lilies of the Angevin dynasty.
 Above the forehead of the Virgin, the painter placed a six-pointed star.
-The image of the Mother of God is painted on a background of blue-green color, which changes into the hue of the sea wave.
-The dominant elements of the icon are gilded nimbs around the heads of Mary and Jesus – the symbol of God the Father, which blend into one composition, constituting a characteristic detail, contrasting with the dark complexion of the faces of the holy figures.
-That is why sometimes the Mother of God is called the “Black Madonna”.
+The background is blue and green, resembling the hue of sea water.
+Gilded halos around the heads of Mary and Jesus – the symbol of God the Father, are the dominant elements of the Icon.
+They blend into one light composition which contrasts with the dark complexion of the faces of the holy figures.
+For this reason the Mother of God is sometimes called the “Black Madonna.”

-An unusual and shocking votive left by Saint.
-Pope John Paul II, currently displayed in a special cassette on the altar of Our Lady, is a belt of his cassock, shot and bloodied during the attack on St. Piotr on May 13, 1981.
+Another unusual and moving votive left by John Paul II, currently displayed in a special cassette on the right side of the altar of Our Lady, is a belt of his cassock, shot and bloodied during the attempt of assassination at St. Peter Square, Vatican, on May 13, 1981.